segmentstream-com/segmentstream-com.github.io/_docs/integrations/ddmanager-streaming.md

 ### <a name="0"></a>Introduction
 Setting up the DDM Streaming integration:
 1. Create an account in Google BigQuery and configure the rights and roles.
-2. Log in to the [segmentstream.com](https://admin.ddmanager.ru/) website and go to the integration management panel
+2. Log in to the [segmentstream.com](https://admin.segmentstream.com/) website and go to the integration management panel
-3. Enter the "Integration" tab and click on the block with the DDManager Streaming logo.
+3. Enter the "Integration" tab and click on the block with the SegmentStream Streaming logo.
 4. In the panel that opens, configure the integration.

 ### <a name="1"></a>Setting up BigQuery